BKedson/Interpreter/README.md

 A simple java-like language interpreter for CSDS 345 Programming Language Concepts.

-## Acknowledgements
+### Acknowledgements

-The files simpleParser.rkt and lex.rkt were written by Associate Professor Harold Connamacher, Case Western Reserve University
+The files simpleParser.rkt and lex.rkt were written by Associate Professor Harold Connamacher, Case Western Reserve University.